Can a frugal mindset be an abundant one? FunCheapOrFree and Jordan and Bubba Page declare that it absolutely is.

 We also talked about the pros and cons of social media and discussed how none of their kids currently have social media accounts.
 All wise words and advice.
 Great time chatting with great folks.
 Enjoy this podcast!

-Get to Know Jordan and Bubba Page
+Get to Know FunCheapOrFree and Jordan and Bubba Page

 Jordan and Bubba Page are behind the YouTube channel and blog FunCheaporFree, where they teach people how to save money and they make frugal fashionable.
 Jordan is also known as the “Cheap Queen” or “Free Queen.”